JakubSchwenkbeck/Behavior-Classification-For-AV/README.md

 The project aims to classify the behavior of objects within autonomous driving scenarios using a Recurrent Neural Network (RNN).
 The goal is to understand the behavior of objects and predict their risk level, which is crucial for the safe operation of autonomous vehicles.

 ## Workflow

+### First Setup

+To start this Project, I setup a new Matlab Project, initialized a git Repo  and connected it with this Remote Repository.
+I used the Automated Driving Toolbox™ and the Deep Learning Toolbox™ from Matlab.

 ### Data Understanding